erin-smith/team-generator/README.md

 ## Usage
   This Node CLI app can be used to quickly generate a neatly formatted webpage of ID cards containing employee summaries of the personnel that outfit your software team.
 The app generates a HTML and CSS file that will be overwritten with each use for convenience.

-  After installation, you can invoke the application in the terminal with the following command: `$ node app.js` and follow the prompts.
+  After installation, you can open the app.js file in the terminal and invoke with the following command: `$ node app.js` then follow the prompts.

   You can also watch my video which is embedded here <>